jepilogo97/MLOps/README.md

 ### 🔍 Prediction Task

 On a daily basis, new patient data is ingested.
-The system must process this data and **generate predictions for each patient** in real-time or in batch, ensuring quick and reliable feedback for healthcare professionals.
+The system must process this data and **generate predictions for each patient** in real-time, ensuring quick and reliable feedback for healthcare professionals.

 The model is integrated into a larger health platform and should complete predictions in a limited time window.